techscapades/whispering/README.md

-Setup a docker container to run a pyhton script called whispering.py
+Setup a docker container to run a pyhton script called whispering.py, ensure microphone is plugged in at all times

 python script flow:
 1. User input 'w' to start recording